raspy135/Qun-mk2/README.md

 ## Parameter Mode (Param)

-Usage:

-The parameter position in the display corresponds visually to a [1-8] button assigment pattern.
-Clicking a [1-8] button will flash a parameter, selecting it, allowing you to change its value.
-The position corresponds to this button assignment:
+To operate, press B[1-8] to choose a parameter and rotate dial to change its value.
+The parameter display area will temporarily invert.
+A parameter's position in the display corresponds to the visual button assignment:

 ```
  1  3  5  7
  2  4  6  8
 ```

-E.g. button 1 selects and flashes the OSC wave SHAPE parameter when in the OSC1/OSC2 sub-mode.
+E.g. button 1 chooses the wave SHAPE parameter when in the OSCILLATOR1,2 sub-mode.

 ### PRM:OSCILLATOR1,2